-Are all cars constructed of the same materials I know...
+Are all cars constructed of the same materials?
+What should I look for when buying?

 Are all cars constructed of the same materials?
 I know the bodies are made